apache/incubator-retired-s4/website/content/doc/0.6.0/twitter_trending_example.md

 	user=<a twitter username>
 	password=<matching password>

-* Start a Zookeeper instance.
+* Start a Zookeeper clean instance.
 From the S4 base directory, do:

-		./s4 zkServer
+		./s4 zkServer -clean

 * Define 2 clusters : 1 for deploying the twitter-counter app, and 1 for the adapter app